 - High-antioxidant foods (especially fruits and vegetables): Colorful fruits and veggies are packed with antioxidants, vitamin C, vitamin A, fiber, magnesium, potassium, digestive enzymes and anti-inflammatory compounds.
 Some of the best sources include leafy greens, cruciferous veggies, berries, melon, papaya, avocado and pineapple.

-- High-fiber foods: Fiber helps control your appetite, is beneficial for digestive health, and lowers risk for various other diseases and complications.
-The best high-fiber foods include vegetables, fruit, ancient grains, soaked legumes/beans, and nuts and seeds like flaxseeds, chia seeds and walnuts.
+- High-fiber foods: Fiber helps control your appetite, is beneficial for digestive health and lowers the risk for various other diseases and complications.
+The best high-fiber foods include vegetables, fruit, ancient grains, soaked legumes/beans and nuts and seeds like flaxseeds, chia seeds and walnuts.

 3. Stay Active

 People with arthritis tend to be less active than those without arthritis, likely due to the pain they feel when exercising and moving stiff body parts.
 However, physical activity is important for joint health and in the long run, can actually help treat arthritis.
 Exercise is beneficial for strengthening the muscles around the affected joint, which provides added support and less strain.

 Most experts consider movement an essential part of any arthritis treatment plan, even stating that it’s “the most effective non-drug treatment for reducing pain and improving movement in patients with osteoarthritis.”
 (3, 4) Regular activity has been shown to help lower inflammation, regulate hormones and can even help prevent unnecessary replacement surgeries.

 Aim to do at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity exercise every week.
 Exercises that are most appropriate for people with arthritis include:

 - daily stretches for improved range of motion and flexibility

 - brisk walking for cardiovascular and immune benefits